 So, how did I come to put this article together?
 Recently, I was asked by a reader via our Facebook page ‘what is Chia seeds good for?’ (or what are Chia seeds good for?).

-There are some impressive health benefits of Chia Seeds, which we will look at closer in this article.
+There are some impressive health benefits of these miniscule Seeds, which we will look at closer in this article.
 Chia seeds are these tiny seeds are nutrient dense and really healthy for you.

 Where do Chia seeds come from?

-The use of Chia seeds dates back to the pre-Colombian Aztec times.
+The use of these seeds dates back to the pre-Colombian Aztec times.
 They originated from Guatemala, and Central and South Mexico.

 Health Benefits of Chia Seeds

 What’s the health benefit of Chia seeds?
 Oh my gosh, where do I begin?
-Chia seeds have been dubbed a “Super-food” because they are among some of the healthiest foods on the planet.
+These amazing seeds have been dubbed a “Super-food” because they are among some of the healthiest foods on the planet.

 They are nutrients dense which is important for our body and brain.
 So, what is Chia seeds good for, you ask.
-Chia seeds are:
+They are:

 - Nutrients dense and low in Calories.

-Recently, Chia seeds have become very popular with the Health Food communities and are now consumed by health conscious people all over the world.
+Recently, they have become very popular with the Health Food communities and are now consumed by health conscious people all over the world.
 For every 28 grams, or 1 ounce serving of Chia seeds, they contain:

 - Fatty acids like Omega-3’s